 Observations & Critique: Go big or go home

-The Reactive armor comes in a reasonably sized box but the plastic clamshell that contains the goods is so tall and the cardboard so thin that the box feels hollow.
-Once you pull the tray out you’ll find the armor, instructions, and a sticker sheet.
-There’s a lot of cool stuff that could have come with the reactive armor like a display stand, missile firing effects, bigger hands, some standing figures, or replacement parts for broken 0A legs, so what we get here is fairly minimal.
+The Reactive armor comes in a reasonably sized box (38 x 30 x 10 cm) but the plastic clamshell that contains the goods is so tall and the cardboard so thin that the box feels hollow and is easily crushed.
+Once you pull the tray out you’ll find a the tray with the armored parts as well as:

 Whether or not you like the overall blue tone there are a few detail touches that are very nice.
 First, the gold in the back boosters adds a lot of visual punch.
 The colored red and blue bulbs on the backpack are also nice details.
 The pink missiles in the shoulders and chest are a bewildering letdown.
 Even if they were more gray than white it would be preferable to pink.
 The armor that goes over the wings looks good from behind but it seems like it should be a sleeve that also covers the front of the wings or that the plate should sit closer to the wings.
 The backpack armor looks too low on the back to my eye and the chest and shoulder areas, which house the missiles, look too bulky.
 The dearth of painted on detail is sadly standard for Arcadia and, at this point, most people are getting too spoiled by Bandai’s abundance of painted on detail in their products to consider using stickers.